Classification of unimodal isolated complete intersection singularities in positive characteristic: The classification of order 3

-\begin{remark} (i) We call the technique we use here as $\alpha,\beta$-trick, since we can easily (but not strictly) apply $\phi(x)=\alpha x,\phi(y)=\beta x$ in \ref{big-f} and get the result.
-For example, when \ref{condition-1} holds, choose $\alpha,\beta$ as the solution of

-then apply $\phi$ on \ref{big-f}, we can get \ref{form-1}.
+\begin{remark} (i) We call the technique we use here as $\alpha,\beta$-trick, since we can easily (but not strictly) apply $\phi(x)=\alpha x,\phi(y)=\beta x$ in {(\ref{big-f})} and get the result.
+For example, when {(\ref{condition-1})} holds, choose $\alpha,\beta$ as the solution of { } then apply $\phi$ on {(\ref{big-f})}, we can get {(\ref{form-1})}.
 The trick was shown in \cite{complete-unimodal-plane}.
 The implicit function theorem provides a complete proof with a same result.
 But it is useless in some special characteristic, e.g. $p \mid 3r-2s$ here.

 (ii) We call the technique used in Proposition \ref{rs-trick} and \ref{x2y-x3+xy2} as $r,s$-trick.
 It has no restriction on characteristic, although the process is a little tedious.
 Later we will use the $r,s$-trick again but omit the process. \end{remark}